BRIDGE: Bridging Reasoning In Distillation Gap Elimination via Structure-Aware Masking: Methodology.

 \paragraph{Failure Case Identification.} The \textbf{Stage 2} model generates responses for remaining training samples.
 We classify each as correct (retained) or incorrect (collected into $\mathcal{D}_{\text{hard}}$).
 This self-evaluation reveals which problems exceed the student's current capabilities.
 For \textbf{BRIDGE}, we specifically target these failure cases rather than the entire dataset.

 \paragraph{Teacher-Scaffolded Generation.} For samples in $\mathcal{D}_{\text{hard}}$, we construct prompts that provide the teacher's complete solution as a scaffold.
 The student is asked to rewrite the reasoning concisely, as illustrated in Figure~\ref{fig:rewrite_prompt}.
+Appendix~\ref{app:prompts} (Figure~\ref{fig:prompt_stage3}) gives the exact Stage~3 prompt used in our implementation.

 This is rewriting, not copying.
 The student sees the answer but must express the reasoning in its own words and style, selecting which steps to retain or merge.
 This process enables internalization: the student absorbs the teacher's logical structure while adapting it to its own capacity constraints.